-The 2021 Canada Summer Games is coming to Niagara, and Brock University researchers and scholars are encouraged to play a part in it!
+The 2022 Canada Summer Games were held in Niagara, and Brock University researchers and scholars were encouraged to play a part in it!

-Brock’s role as a key partner opens up unprecedented opportunities to study the athletic, economic, political, social and cultural impacts that hosting a major sport event such as a Canada Games have on the immediate community and surrounding area.
-To support this research and scholarship, the Office of the Vice-President, Research has created the VPR Canada Games Grants program.
+Brock’s role as a key partner opened up unprecedented opportunities to study the athletic, economic, political, social and cultural impacts that hosting a major sport event, such as a Canada Games, have on the immediate community and surrounding area.
+To support this research and scholarship, the Office of the Vice-President, Research created the VPR Canada Games Grants program.

-Grants, valued up to $7,000 per single project, enable Brock University researchers and scholars from all departments and faculties at Brock to undertake research or a creative activity in any discipline and on any topic that relates to the Canada Games.
+These grants, valued up to $7,000 per single project, enabled Brock University researchers and scholars from all departments and faculties at Brock to undertake research or a creative activity in any discipline and on any topic that relates to the Canada Games.

-The grant could be used to hire student research assistants, cover research travel expenses, purchase research tools and supplies for creative activities, pay costs associated with data collection and community outreach, and for knowledge mobilization/translation.
+The grants were used to hire student research assistants, cover research travel expenses, purchase research tools and supplies for creative activities, pay costs associated with data collection and community outreach, and for knowledge mobilization/translation.

-The purpose of the VPR Canada Games Grants program is to:
+The purpose of the VPR Canada Games Grants program was to:

 - allow for small-scale innovation and experimentation by providing funding to develop a research project or creative activity related to the Canada Games;

 - enable researchers to hire students at any level to participate in their project or activity thereby contributing to their professional development; and

 - build research capacity across all disciplines.
 Transdisciplinary collaborations are encouraged.